jinkapavani/MasteringGIT/ReadMe.md

-# This project deals with all the git related activites
+# This Project deals with all the git related activites

 ## Git Stages

-- **Untracked**: Files are not tracked/ recorded for any modifications
+- **Untracked**: Files are not tracked/recorded for any modifications

-- **Staged/Tracked**: Work in progress, The files are being tracked by GIT
+- **Staged/Tracked**: Work in progress, The files are being tracked by git
-> `git add filename`

-- **Commited**: Your done with the changes and you want to send the changes to Remote Repository
+- **Commited**: You are done with the changes and you want to send the changes to remote repository
-> `git commit -m "commit message"`

-Here is the link for [MarkDown-CheatSheet](https://www.markdownguide.org/cheat-sheet/)
+Here is the link for [MarKDown-CheatSheet](https://www.markdownguide.org/cheat-sheet/)